 Fees on XM Australia vary based on instruments traded and account type.
 Find an overview of XM fees here:

-Spreads: XM charges spreads whenever you trade instruments, which is the difference between the bid and ask prices.
-The lowest spreads start at 0.0 pips for Raw Spread Account and 0.6 pips for the Standard Account.
+1) Spreads: XM charges spreads whenever you trade instruments, which is the difference between the bid and ask prices.
+The lowest spreads start at 0.6 pips for XM Ultra Low Account and 1 pip for the Micro and Standard Accounts.
 Here are the average spreads on XM:

-Commission fees: XM offers commission-free trading for all account types.
+2) Commission fees: XM offers commission-free trading for all account types.
 This means that you will not pay any commission when you open or close trade positions on the platform.
+To avoid paying swap fees, Islamic Accounts on XM pay commissions for every trade depending on the instrument being traded.

 The swap fees depend on the instrument you are trading, the leverage used, the spread, and whether your position was long (buy) or short (sell).